Gjakova

-Gjakova (/sq/) or Đakovica (Ђаковица, /sr/) (Note: Gjakova is known as Gjakovë (Gjakova, /sq/) and Đakovica) is the sixth largest city in Kosovo and seat of the Gjakova Municipality and the Gjakova District.
+Gjakova (/sq/) or Đakovica (Ђаковица, /sr/) (Note: Gjakova is known as Gjakovë (Gjakova, /sq/) and Đakovica.) is the sixth-largest city in Kosovo and seat of the Gjakova Municipality and the Gjakova District.
 According to the 2024 census, the municipality of Gjakova has 78,699 inhabitants.

-Geographically, it is located in the south-western part of Kosovo, about halfway between the cities of Peja and Prizren.
+Geographically, Gjakova lies in the south-western part of Kosovo, approximately midway between the cities of Peja and Prizren.
 It is approximately 100 km inland from the Adriatic Sea.
 The city is situated some 208 km north-east of Tirana, 145 km north-west of Skopje, 80 km west of the capital Pristina, 435 km south of Belgrade and 263 km east of Podgorica.

-The city of Gjakova has been populated since the prehistoric era.
-During the Ottoman period, Gjakova served as a trading centre on the route between Shkodra and Constantinople.
-It was also one of the most developed trade centres at that time in the Balkans.
+Gjakova has been inhabited since prehistoric times.
+During the Ottoman period, it emerged as a key trading hub along the route connecting Shkodra and Constantinople.
+At its peak, Gjakova was regarded as one of the most advanced commercial centres in the Balkans.

 Etymology

-The Albanian name for the city is Gjakova.
-There are several theories on the origin of the village name, such as from the personal name Jakov, a variant of Jacob; the Serbian word đak (pupil); or from the Albanian word for "blood" (gjak).
+The city's Albanian name is Gjakova.
+Several theories exist regarding the origin of the village name, including derivation from the personal name Jakov (a variant of Jacob), the Serbian word đak meaning “pupil,” or the Albanian word gjak, meaning “blood.”

-The "Jakov theory" derives its name from Jakov, a little known nobleman in the service of lord Vuk Branković who founded and ruled the city, and whose coins have been found, signed "Jakov".
+The "Jakov theory" derives its name from Jakov, a little-known nobleman in the service of lord Vuk Branković who founded and ruled the city, and whose coins have been found, signed "Jakov".
 According to local Albanians, the name was derived from the name Jak (Jakov), with the village name meaning "Jakov's field".